gipplab/acst/README.md

 |ipfs pin ls --type recursive \| cut -d' ' -f1 \| xargs -n1 ipfs pin rm|unpins all local data|
 |ipfs repo gc|garbage collection (delets unpinned items)|

-## Cluster
-When we use IPFS as a single node, we have to store all the data we need or want to make available.
-We also share just one network connection, power grid etc. On the other hand, if we use multiple IPFS nodes as a storage cluster, we have many advantages:
-When our cluster is busy, we do not have to upgrade the peers, we just add more peers to our cluster, so the load is distributed in the system (scalability).
-Also the availability is better, because the probability that the information is available is higher with a large number of peers than with just one.
-Additionally, the amount of stored data can be distributed across the peers.
-Private Cluster
-As default IPFS runs in a public mode, in which every peer can request data, and the first ones to serve it sends the data.
-Also, everyone can make data available from the own peer.
-Sometimes the data should not be distributed all over the world.
-In this scenario we want the data to be distributed only on some of our peers, so the test environment is consistent so we can change only one parameter and measure the impact of the change.
-But a private cluster cannot be used by other peers than the ones, we initialize.
-This means that the storage capacity and network connectivity of external peers cannot be used.
-Bootstrap node
+### Bootstrap node
-The bootstrap node is an IPFS node that other nodes can connect to, in order to find other peers.
+The bootstrap node is an IPFS node that other nodes can connect to, in order to **find other peers**.
 For a private network, you cannot use the bootstrap nodes from the public IPFS network but use our private address instead.
-PA is the bootstrap node, PB every other node, that wants to be in the network.
+*PA* is the bootstrap node, *PB* every other node, that wants to be in the network.
 To use our IPFS peers in private mode, we need to change the bootstrap addresses and tell the configuration, that we want to use a private network:

-PA+PB:
-ipfs init 				// initialize, if not already running ipfs bootstrap rm --all		// remove all (public) bootstrap address ipfs config show			// confirm that bootstrap is empty (Bootstrap: null)?
+Initialize IPFS and remove standard BSN on PA & PB:

+    ipfs init
+    ipfs bootstrap rm --all
+    ipfs config show

-PA:
+Copy the ID from PA:

-ipfs config show | grep "PeerID"	// copy id for PB
+    ipfs config show | grep "PeerID"

-PB:
+Add bootstrap IP and ID to PB:

-ipfs bootstrap add /ip4/<ip address of bootnode>/tcp/4001/ipfs/<peer identity hash of bootnode>						// add address of PA to bootstrap
+    ipfs bootstrap add /ip4/<ip address of bootnode>/tcp/4001/ipfs/<peer identity hash of bootnode>

-PA+PB:
+Enable the private network on PA & PB:

-export LIBP2P_FORCE_PNET=1		// enable private network
+    export LIBP2P_FORCE_PNET=1
-ipfs daemon &				// restart
+    ipfs daemon &

 Testing:
 PA/PB:

     mkdir ipfstest
     cd ipfstest
     echo "Test" > file1
     ipfs add file1

 PB/PA:

     ipfs cat <hash>

+## Cluster
+When we use IPFS as a single node, we have to store all the data we need or want to make available.
+We also share just one network connection, power grid etc.
+On the other hand, if we use multiple IPFS nodes as a storage cluster, we have many advantages:
+* When our cluster is busy, we do not have to upgrade the peers, we just add more peers to our cluster, so the load is distributed in the system *(scalability)*.
+* The *availability* is better, because the probability that the information is available is higher with a large number of peers than with just one.
+* Additionally, the amount of stored data can be *distributed* across the peers.

+### Private Cluster
+As default IPFS runs in a *public* mode, in which every peer can request data, and the first ones to serve it sends the data.
+Also, everyone can make data available from the own peer.
+Sometimes the data should *not be distributed* all over the world.

+In this scenario we want the data to be distributed only on some of our peers, so the test environment is consistent so we can **change only one parameter and measure the impact of the change**.
+But a private cluster cannot be used by other peers than the ones we initialize.
+This means that the storage capacity and network connectivity of external peers cannot be used.

 ## WebApp